Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: The Versatility of ITOP

-In Figure \ref{Fig:comparisons}-bottom, we evaluate whether In-Time Over-Parameterization can bring benefits to SNIP and LTH.
-We use random-based weight growth for this experiment and name the corresponding methods as SNIP-SET-ITOP and LTH-SET-ITOP.
-While LTH and SNIP fall short of SET-ITOP, both SNIP-SET-ITOP and LTH-SET-ITOP can match or even exceed the performance of SET-ITOP, which highlights that In-Time Over-Parameterization is of vital importance for sparse training.
+It is maybe more interesting that In-Time Over-Parameterization brings large benefits to SNIP and LTH as well.
+While LTH and SNIP fall short of SET-ITOP, SNIP-SET-ITOP and LTH-SET-ITOP can match or even exceed the performance of SET-ITOP with both MLP and ResNet-34.
+This observation confirms that ITOP is a foundational concept and can potentially improve any existing sparse training methods.